hueeylow/power_automate/chopedesk.md

 <b>iii.
 View Desk Availability</b></br>

 Administrator can also check desk availability based on the selected date.<br><br>
 <b>iv.
-Create Booking on Behalf of a Employee</b></br>
+Create Booking on Behalf of User</b></br>
 Administrator can create a desk reservation for another user by input his name and select an available desk.
-This is useful when an administrator needs to manage a reservation on behalf of an employee.
+This is useful when an administrator needs to manage a reservation on behalf of user.
 <br>

 <h3>3.
 Power App Application Demo</h3>